Wine tasting in Porto: where, when and how

 I’ve already written about the best Port lodges in Porto.
 Nonetheless, let me give you some advice on how to pick the best Port wine lodge for you:

-• If you want to have the most informative tour, with a detailed explanation of the Port wine production process, than I highly recommend you to take a guided tour and wine tasting at Graham’s.
+• If you want to have the most informative tour, with a detailed explanation of the Port wine production process, then I highly recommend you to take a guided tour and wine tasting at Graham’s.
 Moreover, Graham’s has an incredible terrace overlooking the Douro river.
 It is stunning and a great place to have a glass of Port with some tapas!

 group friends toast port wine

-• If you want a good value for the money I recommend you to visit a Port wine tasting at Calém combined with a live Fado show.
+• If you want a good value for the money I recommend you to combine a Port wine tasting at Calém with a live Fado show.
 It’s a great way to experience Port wine and enjoy some traditional Portuguese music.
 You can get your online ticket for a Fado Show at Calém’s Port wine lodge.
 The only bad thing about Calém is that, as it is by the riverside, it is usually full of people.

 fado calem wine lodge porto